javadasoodeh/CV/opencv_basic/Image_Manipulations_and_Transformations/IMAGE_MANIPULATIONS_AND_TRANSFORMATIONS.md

 ### Masking Techniques

-#### Introduction

 In image processing, "masking" refers to the practice of defining a region of interest in an image and then performing operations only within that region.
 This technique is widely used in applications ranging from simple photo editing to complex computer vision tasks that require the identification and manipulation of specific parts of an image.

-When we talk about "techniques," we mean the various ways in which masking can be implemented.
+1. **Binary Masking**: Uses binary images (black and white) to define the regions of interest in the main image.
+2. **Alpha Blending**: Involves using an alpha channel to blend images, controlling the transparency.
+3. **Color-based Masking**: Selects parts of an image based on specific color ranges.
+4. **Bitwise Operations**: Applies logical operations like AND, OR, XOR for masking.
+5. **Geometric Masking**: Uses geometric shapes (circles, rectangles, polygons) to define regions for masking.
+6. **Gradient Masks**: Creates masks based on gradient information, often used in edge detection.
+7. **Thresholding**: Segregates regions of interest by thresholding pixel values.

 For our introduction, we'll focus on the most straightforward approach, known as binary masking, which is the use of binary images to control the visibility of the main image.

 #### Code Overview
 We will go through the following process in our code: